 Difficulty: Easy

 This trail is open year-round and features lush green vegetation.
 I did not see much wildlife or birds on this trail.
-I believe that the abundance of two-legged animals kept the wildlife at bay.
+I believe the abundance of two-legged animals keeps the wildlife at bay.
 The trail follows the Stony Run stream that is, in my opinion, more of a babbling brook.

 Jones Falls Trail

-Location: 3914-3700 Clipper Road, Baltimore
+Location: 3914-3700 Clipper Rd., Baltimore

-Distance from Inner Harbor: 13 minutes (5.1 miles)
+Distance from Inner Harbor: 5.1 miles (13 minutes)

-Hike distance: 2.6 miles (There and back again.
-Not a loop.)
+Hike distance: 2.6 miles

 Elevation gain: 216 feet